-- 19. The technology at issue was invented, designed, prototyped, and developed in the United States, through the combined efforts of MGH (in Massachusetts), Candela and Primaeva Medical, Inc. (both in California). - 20.
+- 17. The technology at issue was invented, designed, prototyped, and developed in the United States, through the combined efforts of MGH (in Massachusetts), Candela and Primaeva Medical, Inc. (both in California). - 18.
 The technology was first invented by Dr. Dieter Manstein, an Assistant Professor of Dermatology at MGH and Harvard University.
-Dr. Manstein, who received an M.D. and a Ph.D. in biomedical physics, is responsible for several ground-breaking developments in dermatology.

-- 21. Dr. Manstein filed the first patent for the technology in 2004, and assigned the patent rights to his employer, MGH.
+Dr. Manstein, who received an M.D. and a Ph.D. in biomedical physics, is responsible for several ground-breaking developments in dermatology. - 19.
+Dr. Manstein filed the first patent for the technology in 2004, and assigned the patent rights to his employer, MGH.
 In 2007, MGH originally licensed the exclusive rights to those patents in the clinical setting to Candela, who worked with Primaeva to develop the first working prototype.
-That same year, the prototype, known as Renasis, was used in clinical trials, demonstrating the effectiveness of the patented technology in treating wrinkles. - 22.
+That same year, the prototype, known as Renasis, was used in clinical trials, demonstrating the effectiveness of the patented technology in treating wrinkles. - 20.
 Starting in 2008, Primaeva worked on implementing the patented technology on a commercial level.
 The original commercialized product was referred to as Miratone.
 In 2009, Syneron acquired Primaeva and changed the product name from Miratone to ePrime.
 In early 2010, Syneron acquired Candela.
-Upon the latter acquisition, Syneron in 2011 entered into an amendment and restatement of the original MGH-Candela license, to effectively change the licensee from Candela to Syneron. - 23.
-In 2011, ePrime received 510(k) clearance for wrinkle treatment from the U.S. Food and Drug Administration. - 24.
+Upon the latter acquisition, Syneron in 2011 entered into an amendment and restatement of the original MGH-Candela license, to effectively change the licensee from Candela to Syneron.

+- 21. In 2011, ePrime received 510(k) clearance for wrinkle treatment from the U.S. Food and Drug Administration. - 22.
 Ultimately, Syneron changed the name of the commercial patented product from ePrime to Profound, shown below:

-25. Syneron's U.S. subsidiary, Candela, in addition to handling marketing and sales for Profound, employs dozens of people in the U.S. to install the patented product, train medical professionals on use of the patented system, service and repair the patented equipment, and perform research and development to improve the existing product.

-- 26. The patented Profound product (and all the accused infringing products) are aesthetic medical devices that deliver radio frequency ("RF") energy through micro-needles to small, localized regions of the dermis, beneath the surface of the skin.
+- 23. Syneron's U.S. subsidiary, Candela, in addition to handling marketing and sales for Profound, employs dozens of people in the U.S. to install the patented product, train medical professionals on use of the patented system, service and repair the patented equipment, and perform research and development to improve the existing product. - 24.
+The patented Profound product (and all the accused infringing products) are aesthetic medical devices that deliver radio frequency ("RF") energy through micro-needles to small, localized regions of the dermis, beneath the surface of the skin.
 This, in turn, causes a pattern of thermal damage in isolated regions within the dermis (fractional wounding).
-When the dermis is fractionally damaged by the energy emitted from the needles, the subsequent healing process results in the formation of new collagen, a volumizing agent that pushes out wrinkles and smooths the skin. - 27.
-The patented Profound system-and Defendants' accused products-use a handheld applicator with a needle array located on a disposable tip.
-The handheld applicator is connected to a console containing an RF energy source and a controller, for supplying RF energy to the dermis through the needle tips. - 28.
-The Profound system, the claimed inventions, and Defendants' accused products control application of RF energy through needles to the dermis to cause fractional wounding and thereby promote improvement in skin aesthetics.
-Defendants' patent infringement has and will continue to adversely affect the success of the Profound product line, and has and will continue to adversely affect Syneron, Candela, and MGH. - 29.
-Defendants import and sell their Fraxis Duo and Secret RF products to dermatologists and clinics throughout the U.S. - 30.
-Ilooda's radio frequency micro-needle devices are sold in the United States by Emvera, Rohrer Aesthetics, and Cutera.
-On information and belief, Emvera and Rohrer Aesthetics are the U.S. distributors of Ilooda's Fraxis Duo devices, while Cutera is the distributor of Ilooda's Secret devices.
-Emvera identifies itself as Ilooda's "partner" and advertises the use and sale of the Fraxis Duo devices in the U.S.
+When the dermis is fractionally damaged by the energy emitted from the needles, the subsequent healing process results in the formation of new collagen, a volumizing agent that pushes out wrinkles and smooths the skin. - 25.
+The patented Profound system-and Defendants' accused product-use a handheld applicator with a needle array located on a disposable tip.
+The handheld applicator is connected to a console containing an RF energy source and a controller, for supplying RF energy to the dermis through the needle tips.

+26. The Profound system, the claimed inventions, and Defendants' accused product control application of RF energy through needles to the dermis to cause fractional wounding and thereby promote improvement in skin aesthetics.
+Defendants' patent infringement has and will continue to adversely affect the success of the Profound product line, and has and will continue to adversely affect Syneron, Candela, and MGH.